Owl81001/Truly-Optimized/README.md

-# Truly-Optimised
+# Truly-Optimized
 A Quilt-based Minecraft modpack focusing on performance and graphics enhancements with a little bit of QOL mods!

 [![imageedit_2_2370286891.png](https://cdn.jsdelivr.net/gh/Owl81001/Truly-Optimized-Quilt-@main/imageedit_2_2370286891.png)](https://quiltmc.org/en/)

 **About**

-Truly Optimised is an optimized modpack which focuses mostly on performance while having [Optifine-Parity features](https://lambdaurora.dev/optifine_alternatives/).
+Truly Optimized is an optimized modpack which focuses mostly on performance while having [Optifine-Parity features](https://lambdaurora.dev/optifine_alternatives/).

 **Performance**

-Truly Optimised uses the best [optimisation mods](https://github.com/TheUsefulLists/UsefulMods) which will improve performance.
+Truly Optimized uses the best [optimisation mods](https://github.com/TheUsefulLists/UsefulMods) which will improve performance.

 **Compatibility**

-Truly Optimised contains no content mods and is fully client-side, where you can join any server!
+Truly Optimized contains no content mods and is fully client-side, where you can join any server!

 **Tweaks**

-Truly Optimised has pre-set tweaks that allow you to download and play without any necessary changes.
+Truly Optimized has pre-set tweaks that allow you to download and play without any necessary changes.

 **Built on Quilt**